Congress urged to pass anti-doping bill before Olympics - WHIZ News

 Tygart and USADA, along with anti-doping agencies from dozens of other countries, have argued for a fully independent WADA that does not include officials who benefit financially from the sports they are supposed to be policing.

-Tygart also criticized WADA for its actions in the long-running Russia case, which has tainted the Olympics since 2008.
+Tygart also criticized WADA for its actions in the long-running Russia case.
 Russian athletes were allowed to compete at the 2018 Pyeongchang Olympics under a neutral flag, and WADA has issued the same sanction on Russia for Tokyo — disappointing some anti-doping advocates who called for a blanket ban on all Russian competitors.

 Russia has appealed the new sanctions to the Court of Arbitration for Sport.
 The U.S. government provides about $2.5 million annually to WADA, and Tygart said drug-free athletes are owed an explanation on why the Russia case has taken years to resolve and why WADA is using taxpayer money to lobby against reforms.